Headshotted: What It Means When Your Team Gets a Better Headshot

 Final word on being properly headshotted

-Being properly headshotted means you walk away with consistent, high-trust images that actually work across LinkedIn, press kits, and internal channels.
-No one asks why Gary looks different from everyone else.
-No one wonders if that photo is from 2014.
-We cover studio, on location headshots NYC, and remote headshots, with realistic timelines and clear communication.
+Being properly headshotted means walking away with consistent, high-trust images that actually work across LinkedIn, press kits, and internal channels.
+No one asks why someone looks different from everyone else.
+No one wonders if that photo is from years ago.
+Studio, on-location headshots NYC, and remote headshots are covered, with realistic timelines and clear communication.
 The process is predictable.
 The outcomes are real.
-And the time you invest pays off every time someone looks at your profile or your team page.
+And the time invested pays off every time someone looks at a profile or team page.